Advice from 46 Business Branding Experts to Help you Create a Branding Strategy that’ll Actually Help you Achieve your Business Goals

 - An email marketing style guide.

 - A brand style guide (for written content).
-I can help with this.
+This is a service we provide.

 - Profile pictures.
 You might like to hire a photographer to produce at least one professional shot of you and potentially your employees.